Sifrei Kodesh: Halakhic works of Acharonim

 Likely the most monumental Halakhic work ever written, Rabbi Yoseph Karo completed the Shulchan Aruch (or Code of Jewish Law, sometimes shortened to Codes) in 1565 in Safed.
 It was a condensation of his previous Halakhic work, Beit Yosef, which was written as commentary on the Arba'ah Turim.
 Like the Tur, it was divided into four sections: Orach Chayim, Yoreh De'ah, Even Ha'ezer, and Choshen Mishpat.
 The Mapah, a commentary on Shulchan Aruch by Rabbi Moshe Isserles (the Rema) is generally printed together with the Shulchan Aruch in the center of the page, albeit in a different font, with the commentaries of Turei Zahav of Rabbi David HaLevi Segal and Magen Avraham of Rabbi Avraham Gombiner or Siftei Kohen of Rabbi Shabbatai HaKohen printed in the margins.
 Major commentaries written on the Shulchan Aruch include the Ketzos Hachoshen, Avnei Milu'im, and the Nesivos Hamishpat.

 Many later Halakhic works were based on Shulchan Aruch.
 These include Rabbi Shneur Zalman of Liadi's Shulchan Aruch HaRav, Rabbi Yechiel Michel Epstein's Aruch HaShulchan, Rabbi Shlomo Ganzfried's Kitzur Shulchan Aruch, and Rabbi Avraham Danzig's Chayei Adam and Chochmas Adam (only on Orach Chayim and Yoreh De'ah).
 Mishnah Berurah, a six-volume work expounding on Orach Chayim, was published between 1884 and 1907 and is followed by most Litvishe Jews almost exclusively.
 Comparative Sephardic works are Kaf HaChaim and Yalkut Yosef.
 The Ben Ish Hai, by Rabbi Yosef Hayyim, is based on the sermons he delivered, and therefore includes halakha as well as Kabbalah and explanations on the Torah.

 Many Halakhic works of the Acharonim are responsa.
 These include the Igros Moshe of Rabbi Moshe Feinstein, the Noda B'Yehudah of Rabbi Yechezkel Landau, She'eilot U'teshuvot Rabbi Akiva Eiger of Rabbi Akiva Eiger, Beis HaLevi by Rabbi Yosef Dov Soloveitchik, Shevet HaLevi of Rabbi Shmuel Wosner, and Tzitz Eliezer of Rabbi Eliezer Waldenberg.
 Another notable Halakhic work is the Chofetz Chaim, dealing with the laws of proper speech, and written by Rabbi Yisrael Meir Kagan.

 Hasidism

 Also known as chasidus, Hasidism is an Orthodox Jewish movement originating in Eastern Europe in the mid-eighteenth century, founded by the Baal Shem Tov.
 Describing Hasidic thought, Rabbi Aryeh Kaplan writes:

-The first Hasidic book to be published, Toldot Yaakov Yosef by Rabbi Yaakov Yosef of Pollonye and interlaced with quotations from the Baal Shem Tov, was published in 1780.<ref name= Later Hasidic works include Noam Elimelech by Rabbi Elimelech of Lizensk, Bnei Yissaschar by Rabbi Tzvi Elimelech Spira, Kedushat Levi by Rabbi Levi Yitzchok of Berditchev, and Tanya by Rabbi Shneur Zalman of Liadi.
+The first Hasidic book to be published, Toldot Yaakov Yosef by Rabbi Yaakov Yosef of Pollonye and interlaced with quotations from the Baal Shem Tov, was published in 1780.
+Later Hasidic works include Noam Elimelech by Rabbi Elimelech of Lizensk, Bnei Yissaschar by Rabbi Tzvi Elimelech Spira, Kedushat Levi by Rabbi Levi Yitzchok of Berditchev, and Tanya by Rabbi Shneur Zalman of Liadi.